 Honest Ed's Marquee Series

-The pieces available are marked here in green:
+The pieces originally available are marked in green in the diagram below.

 Photo: The Toronto Archives

-"I think of businesses as having a life span just like humans, and for a retail store to last 75 years is a pretty healthy lifespan.
-In its day it was great." - David Mirvish, (son of Ed)
+As David Mirvish said at the time: "I think of businesses as having a life span just like humans, and for a retail store to last 75 years is a pretty healthy lifespan.
+In its day it was great."

 Photos: Sean Galbraith